aslex/quake-map/README.md

 # Earthquake Visualization

-This small project visualizes data from [the USGS free API](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) by displaying the locations of seismic activity.
+This small project visualizes 7-day earthquake data from [the USGS free API](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) by displaying the locations of seismic activity.
 The color indicated magnitude with yellow being the smallest and red the largest.

 ![](public/app-image.png)